Douglas Mawson - Australasian Antarctic Expedition 1911-1914

-Douglas Mawson was an Australian by adoption who was offered a place on Scott's Terra Nova expedition but turned it down to lead the Australasian Antarctic Expedition of 1911 - 1914 sailing on the Aurora.
+Douglas Mawson an Australian by adoption was offered a place on Scott's Terra Nova expedition but turned it down to lead the Australasian Antarctic Expedition of 1911 - 1914 sailing on the Aurora.

 Though less prestigious, this was a wide ranging scientific and exploratory expedition to previously unknown and unvisited regions of the Antarctic continent.
 It included a dramatic sledging journey that Mawson undertook with two companions, he was to be the only survivor, against the odds in appalling conditions.

 This is one of the most heroic and epic tales of Antarctic exploration.

 1911-1914 Australasian Antarctic Expedition leaves Hobart on 2nd December 1911 aboard the S.Y. (steam yacht) Aurora

 Robert Scott had offered Mawson a coveted place on the Terra Nova expedition.
 Mawson turned this down, instead he was planning his own expedition to chart a 2000 mile stretch of Antarctic coastline directly south of Australia.
 The expedition was supported by the Australian Association for the Advancement of Science who contributed significant financial help.

 The other members of the expedition were largely from Australian and New Zealand universities.
 The ship used was the Aurora originally built in Dundee and bought from Newfoundland, she was refitted in London before sailing to Hobart, Tasmania where the team members would board her.